 O’Malley notes that realizing the potential impact of Project Drawdown will require local adoption.
 “The global macro-model was a needed and important breakthrough, but success will depend upon our ability to make that model actionable in the small places close to home all over the globe.
 Cities, towns, and farmlands.
 Counties and States.”

-Implicitly making the case for including the Drawdown list on the list, Hawken says, “ We solve [climate change] by creating the tools, knowledge and capacity for self-organization to address these issues worldwide. ” Whether the list should be on the list or not, here’s to effective self-organization.
+Implicitly making the case for including the Drawdown list on the list, Hawken says, “ ” Whether the list should be on the list or not, here’s to effective self-organization.